Medical Marijuana vs. Chronic Pain: Two Testimonials

 Teresa was suffering from inflamed fluid-filled sacs on one of her toes.
 After having a medical procedure to address her bursitis, the pain continued to persist two weeks later.

 She went to her doctor for a follow-up.
-At that point, Teresa was diagnosed with CRPS, Chronic Regional Pain Syndrome.
+Teresa was diagnosed with CRPS, Chronic Regional Pain Syndrome at that point.
 CRPS is a type of chronic pain that commonly affects a leg or arm and commonly develops after a heart attack, a stroke, an injury or surgery.

 Her condition became progressively worse.
 During her interview, Teresa said, “The first year, I had over 215 doctor appointments.
-I was working full-time, I was seeing at least 2-3 doctors basically every day, 5-6 doctors a week.
+I was working full-time, and seeing at least 2-3 doctors every day, 5-6 doctors a week.
 The pain was just horrible.”

 Teresa’s life had taken an adverse turn for the worse.

 She was unable to do the most routine tasks of daily life.
-Virtually immobile, she cried regularly from frustration almost as much as the pain.
+She was immobile and cried regularly from frustration almost as much as the pain.
 She was reduced to staying at home as she watched her social life wither.

 Her life had become a cycle of seemingly endless doctors’ appointments and staying at home to deal with her condition.